marsdrums/ReSTIR-reworking/README.md

 A reservoir is a data structure used to perform this selection.
 You can throw any number of samples into a reservoir, and perform a weighted random selection on them.

-Please, refer to these links for an in-depth explanation of how reservoirs work: https://www.youtube.com/watch?v=A1iwzSew5QY , https://blog.demofox.org/2022/03/01/picking-fairly-from-a-list-of-unknown-size-with-reservoir-sampling/ )
+Please, refer to these links for an in-depth explanation of how reservoir sampling works: https://www.youtube.com/watch?v=A1iwzSew5QY , https://blog.demofox.org/2022/03/01/picking-fairly-from-a-list-of-unknown-size-with-reservoir-sampling/ )